 “Market validation later included me going around gas stations, cafes, dairies and looking in freezers and talking to freezer managers and people at supermarkets,” he says.

-Use ONECheck to make sure your company name, domain name and trade mark are available — it only takes one search to see if these are already in use.
+Use ONECheck to see if your business name, web domain, trade mark and social media usernames are available — it only takes one search.

 Jackson has been as meticulous about building the brand as he was about making films.